-- The FY2018 Budget includes the reclassification of 1 Attorney III to 1 Attorney VI - The FY2016 Budget includes department 4705 (Probate Associates), created in FY2016.
+- The FY2019 Budget represents a continuation of current service levels. - The FY2018 Budget includes the reclassification of 1 Attorney III to 1 Attorney VI - The FY2016 Budget includes department 4705 (Probate Associates), created in FY2016.
 The budget for this department will include all Associate Judges as well as possible staff and an operating budget for any expenses related to the Associate Judges. - The FY2016 Budget includes the addition of: - O 2 Associate Judges (1 Associate Judge was previously in department 4703) - o 2 Probate Auditor Assistants (9) - The FY2015 Budget included the addition of: - o 2 Probate Auditor Assistants (9)